leanprover-community/lean4game/doc/publish_game.md

 ## 4. Main page

 Adding games to the main page happens manually by the server maintainers.
-Tell us if you want us to add a tile for your game!
+Tell us if youwould like your game to appear on the start page.